udtghg/udtghg.github.io/index.md

 ### User Task:
 Try to find residential buildings that need rejuvenation in 2040 in the Planning Area with HDB estates (eg: Queenstown, Punggol, Tampines etc.), keeping reducing GHG emissions as a priority.

+## Instructions on how to use ChatGHG - A conversational agent to learn more about GHG emissions in Singapore

+* * *

+### Instruction Video 2
+ChatGHG icon (orange color) appears at the right bottom of the dashboard.
+Click to maximise the icon.

+The ChatGHG is a custom-built conversational AI developed using <a href="https://frs.ethz.ch/applications/frs-chatbot.html">FRS BounceBack</a>, engages users with tailored information about GHG emissions specific to Singapore’s context.
+It guides users through complex topics, from understanding GHG data to exploring strategies for reducing emissions.

+<iframe width="1000" height="500" src="https://www.youtube.com/embed/lBoJK8CU5gU?si=xBUbI2Ci2VApGqQj" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+* What do you want to ask ChatGHG?

 ### Conclusion:

-* The UDT-GHG dashboard and PFI analysis help decision-makers prioritise and plan low-carbon building systems rejuvenation.
+* The GHG App dashboard and PFI analysis help decision-makers prioritise and plan low-carbon building systems rejuvenation.

 * This research will increase the demand for more environmental consideration from stakeholders during rejuvenation.